SEKOIA-IO/documentation/docs/xdr/features/investigate/events.md

 The events page displays a list of the latest events received by [SEKOIA.IO](http://sekoia.io/).

+A search is able to retrieve a maximum of 100 000 events, if this number is reached the search has to be narrowed.

 The default columns are:

 - `Timestamp`: Event date